Genesis Rock

-The Genesis Rock (sample 15415) is a sample of Moon rock retrieved by Apollo 15 astronauts James Irwin and David Scott in 1971 during the second lunar EVA, at Spur crater.
+The Genesis Rock (sample 15415) is a sample of Moon rock retrieved by Apollo 15 astronauts James Irwin and David Scott in 1971 during the second lunar EVA, at Spur crater on Earth's Moon.
 With a mass of c.
-270 g, it is currently stored at the Lunar Sample Laboratory Facility in Houston, Texas.
+270 g, it is stored at the Lunar Sample Laboratory Facility in Houston, Texas.

 Rock

 Chemical analysis of the Genesis Rock indicated it is an anorthosite, composed mostly of a type of plagioclase feldspar known as anorthite.
 The rock was formed in the early stages of the Solar System, at least 4 billion years ago.